syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 #### BeginPageLayout

 This event is raised before beginning the page layout.
 The arguments of this event are as follows.

-* Page (read-only): Page on which layout should be performed.
+•Page (read-only): Page on which layout should be performed.

-* Bounds: Size of the PdfLightTable part that should be laid out on the page.
+•Bounds: Size of the PdfLightTable part that should be laid out on the page.

-* Cancel: Enables to cancel layout.
+•Cancel: Enables to cancel layout.

 EndPageLayhis event is raised when layout on a page is finished.
 The arguments of this event are as follows:

-* Result (read-only): Layout result for the current page
+•Result (read-only): Layout result for the current page

-* NextPage: Page on which layout should continue
+•NextPage: Page on which layout should continue

 #### BeginRowLayout

 This event is raised before beginning the row layout of the light table.
 The arguments of this event are as follows:

-* RowIndex (read-only): Index of the row (zero based)
+•RowIndex (read-only): Index of the row (zero based)

-* CellStyle : Style of the cells within the row.
+•CellStyle : Style of the cells within the row.

-* ColumnSpanMap : Array of integers specifying column span.
+•ColumnSpanMap : Array of integers specifying column span.

-* Cancel: Enables to cancel layout.
+•Cancel: Enables to cancel layout.

-* IgnoreColumnFormat: Gets or sets a value indicating whether column string format should be ignored.
+•IgnoreColumnFormat: Gets or sets a value indicating whether column string format should be ignored.

-* Skip: Enables to skip the entire row.
+•Skip: Enables to skip the entire row.

-* MinimalHeight: Enables to specify the minimal row height, which is used to preserve space for images.
+•MinimalHeight: Enables to specify the minimal row height, which is used to preserve space for images.

 The following code example illustrates how to set the row height using BeginRowLayout event:

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.